gasp-xyz/mangata-blog/blog/_posts/2022-11-25-mangata-introduces-liquidity-gauges-and-weight-voting.markdown

 Introducing Curve Liquidity Gauges was a very successful strategy and led to a surge in liquidity provision and governance participation.
 And of course, the infamous [Curve Wars](https://www.youtube.com/watch?v=-0Q3fp-wzXI){:target="\_blank"}, where protocols compete for voting power in Curve.

 The underlying genius of Liquidity Gauges and Weight Voting is that value-adding behavior becomes incentivized!
-Steering the protocol via governance participation as well as providing liquidity are value-additive behaviors that receive proper compensation from Liquidity Gauges.
+Steering the protocol via governance participation as well as providing liquidity are beneficial behaviors that receive proper compensation from Liquidity Gauges.

 As the proper value-adding behavior gets incentivized, the effect of growing interest compounds in the so-called Flywheel effect, where network effects take over to increase interest in the protocol.